clunion/shardoverse/README.md

 Next time something is commited via Git in the Msys2-Shell, an additional instance of Notepad++ should be opened, where the commit description can be entered and which can be losed without bothering the Notepad++-instance where the source code is written.

 # Convenient build and run aliases
-In the `bin` directy is a set of scripts which may be used to start the diffent build and run variants Conveniently.
+In the `bin` directory of the shardoverse repository is a set of scripts which may be used to start the diffent build and run variants Conveniently.
 Currently, they do simple calls to cargo, but that may change.
-Such a set of build scripts can/should be located in every project folder, thus the method of building and running a project is always the same, regardless if it is an C or C++ or, like this time, a Rust project.
+A set of this build- and run-scripts are meant to be located in every project's bin folder, thus the method of building and running a project is always the same, regardless if it is an C or C++ or, like this time, a Rust project.
 To execute these local scripts, a set of aliases is used.
 The reson behind this is, that then these scripts do not have to be found through the PATH-variable